What people aren't telling us about our studying...

 This, again, is a bit of a rude awakening, when they realise that their dealings with performance anxiety, comfort zones, communication and application, problem-solving and new, uncertain situations have only just begun.

-Understanding and having tools to deal with mindset, perfectionism, communication and professional skills that were developed during their studies, will have a huge impact on their careers.
+Understanding and having tools to develop and improve a growth mindset, deal with perfectionism, communication and professional skills that were developed during their studies, will have a huge impact on their careers.

 At the moment, I work with accounting students individually.
 In most cases, they find me once things have gone ‘wrong’, and they’re looking for other solutions because what they’re doing is no longer working for them.

 I am working on partnering with professional and educational institutions, as well as lecturers.
-These are the organisations and people who set the priorities, learning and skill requirements for students, and if these concepts and skills are introduced seamlessly in their learning, they are aware of the importance of them, and will prioritise them more.
+These are the organisations and people who set the priorities, learning, skill and growth mindset requirements for students, and if these concepts and skills are introduced seamlessly in their learning, they are aware of the importance of them, and will prioritise them more.

 I believe that this will help develop the type of accountant that society is needing in the future.
 It well also improve the stress and anxiety students deal with as they work through their studies, and improve their efficiency and performance